 Hi, my name is Ben Bradley, and I am the Founder/Owner/Head Coach of the Rising Phoenix Track Club.
-At the age of 28, I have been coaching in the sport of track & field for 8 years now.
-Currently, I am the hurdle coach for Pendleton High School, the head coach for a youth (ages 5-12) track club called Roundup City Racers, the head coach and founder of the Rising Phoenix Track Club (all ages) and men’s coach for the Pendleton High School Cross Country team.
+At the age of 31, I have been coaching in the sport of track & field for 10 years now.
+Currently, I am the hurdle coach for Pendleton High School, the head coach for a non-profit youth (ages 5-12) track club called Roundup City Racers, the head coach and founder of the Rising Phoenix Track Club (all ages) and head coach for the Pendleton High School Cross Country team.
 Mostly, my coaching revolves around high school age athletes, but I have coached and worked with athletes of a large variety of ages.

 As a coach, I am ALWAYS looking to improve myself and my skill of coaching.
 Being a coach does not mean that you know everything, but instead means that you must be a lifelong learner.
 To be the best, you must continue to seek out and learn from the best.
 I will always put all of myself into the work I do with my athletes.
 Track and field is my passion.
 It is beyond an incredible privilege to be able to pass along my knowledge of the sport and to help develop young athletes into not only better/faster/stronger athletes, but into amazing young men and women of character as well.

 Notable Coaching Qualifications and Certifications:

 * ALTIS Coaching the Shot Put and Discus Course – January ‘21